John Berks: Broadcast career

 As a child, Berks had a strong interest in radio, imitating his favourite stars and sports presenters.
-As an adult he took elocution lessons with Colin du Plessis, a SABC English language service broadcaster, to remove his Afrikaans accent and make himself more sellable in broadcasting.
+As an adult he took elocution lessons with Colin du Plessis, an SABC English language service broadcaster, to remove his Afrikaans accent and make himself more sellable in broadcasting.
 He would audition for LM Radio, first with Rob Vickers and then with Gerry Wilmot before being offered a position in 1964 with the broadcaster.
 He would become a programme manager for them in 1969 in Johannesburg before leaving them in 1970.
 While at LM Radio, he was sent by David Davies to Australia to study techniques for commercial radio.

 After LM Radio, he would work for Springbok Radio, Swazi Music Radio out of Johannesburg, Radio 5 and Capital Radio 604 in the Transkei.
 He then joined the independent radio station Channel 702 on the 1 October 1981 taking over the breakfast show from Clackie McKay.
 The music station had started broadcasting in June 1980 in competition with Radio 5 (now 5FM), also on medium wave.
 By 1983, Berks was the highest paid DJ on radio in South Africa.
 In 1988, Berks took a year's sabbatical from the station.
 He was one of the key staff members that changed the direction of the station in 1988 to talk and entertainment and finally rebranding it as Talk 702, talk-news station.
 Berks investigated talk radio in America when Radio 5 rebranded as 5FM broadcasting nationwide in 1985 and 702 found it could not compete for audience as a medium wave channel.
 He would retire from 702 several times before returning one last time on the channel as John and Gary.
 In January 2001, John Berks retired and was replaced by Gareth Cliff.